arturomf94/classified-books/README.md

 * result_classification.csv: A csv that links file name in the classified_books.zip file to title and category.

-The categorisation was made joining the tags in this repo [this repo](https://github.com/zygmuntz/goodbooks-10k) (first found as a [Kaggle dataset](https://www.kaggle.com/zygmunt/goodbooks-10k/version/5)) with the available books at the Gutenberg project.
+The categorisation was made joining the tags in [this repo](https://github.com/zygmuntz/goodbooks-10k) (first found as a [Kaggle dataset](https://www.kaggle.com/zygmunt/goodbooks-10k/version/5)) with the available books at the Gutenberg project.